spettersson/splunk4patientprivacy/data_guide.md

 #### **4. Create the Sourcetype(s)**

-Start by creating Splunk [add-ons](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don) to store event line-breaking and event timestamp assignment configurations for each individual sourcetype.
+Best practice is to use Splunk [add-ons](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don) to store event line-breaking and event timestamp assignment configurations for each individual sourcetype.

-While it’s technically possible to store all sourcetypes for all products from all vendors in a single add-on, best practice is create a separate add-on for each vendor.
+While it’s technically possible to store all sourcetypes for all systems from all vendors in a single add-on, best practice is create a separate add-on for each vendor.
 This improves manageability and makes it easier to maintain configurations.

-To create an add-on locally on your host, download and execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).
+To create an add-on locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).

 Subsequently, to define the sourcetype(s), go into `./defaulf/props.conf` and add a single stanza per sourcetype: